 His delusions are encouraged by a man named Wilde, the titular "Repairer of Reputations" - you go to him with a problem, however abstract, and he fixes it.
 Like a Mephistophelian PI.
 There's enough in here for a hundred novels, but Chambers keeps it focused on Hildred and his descent into madness.
 For fans of True Detective, this story is also the most explicit about "The King in Yellow" and its mythology.

 The King in Yellow is a foxy, foxy book.
 Here's the famous Neely edition - ooooh.
 And the UK edition from Chatto & Windus, which was even foxier.
 And then Jack Gaughan revisited it in the 1960s with the Ace edition.
 All of these are based on Chambers' own art.
 Interestingly enough, none of those are the true first - that honour goes to the super-rare "Salamander" edition.
 Certainly the Neely is the most famous (and erroneously credited as the true first), but it is actually the second printing.

-And don't buy it - The King in Yellow, in fact, all of Chambers' work, has been out of copyright for years.
+And don't buy it.
+The King in Yellow, in fact, all of Chambers' work, has been out of copyright for years.
 You can get your copy for free here.
-If you like it, try: In Search of the Unknown (goofy Fortean naturalist stories), The Mystery of Choice (more Weird shorts) or The Danger Mark (tragic romance, involves alcohol!).
+If you like it, you should also try: In Search of the Unknown (goofy Fortean naturalist stories), The Mystery of Choice (a collection of Weird short stories) or The Danger Mark (tragic romance, involves alcohol!).